 - Conducting a thorough background check on the accuser and any alleged witnesses.

-“An investigation will often reveal that a domestic violence accuser has a hidden agenda.
-When we present the evidence to the prosecutor, the charges often get dropped or reduced through a plea bargain.”
+In the cases we handled, an investigation often revealed that a domestic violence accuser had a hidden agenda.
+When we presented the evidence to the prosecutor, the charges often got dropped or reduced through a plea bargain.35

 4. What happens if the accuser refused to testify?